'

 Key Considerations for Session Hosts

 • Think about what you want to cover in your session and how you want to cover it.
-Don’t over-prepare but having some idea is always beneficial.
+Don’t over prepare but having some ideas is always beneficial.

 • Pitch your content to the crowd – it’s always worth providing a basic overview before getting into more complicated aspects of the topic.
-Try and gauge your groups understanding – a simple show of hands can be beneficial.
+Try and gauge your group’s understanding – a simple show of hands can be enough

-• Allow people to disagree with you – constructive criticism and free debate are essential
+• Not allowing people to disagree with you – constructive criticism and free debate are essential

 • Avoid rants – never a good idea